jamespro/timeleft/README.md

   * as bar, going lower/shorter as time progresses to visualize the time diminishing
   * circle? although I don't like that as much
 * Plain JavaScript or React?
+  * React would make it easier to switch between layouts
+  * and to switch to a settings panel
 * Data storage?
   * MongoDB (or Firebase)
   * LocalStorage